DomWilliams0/name-needed/.planning/backlog.md

 * unchecked_unwrap
 * inventory and physical body lookups/searches could be expensive, cache unchanged
 * biggy: consider using separate ECS universes for long and short living entities, if having multiple geneations alive at a time has large memory usage
-* dynstack for ai dses and considerations, to avoid the huge amount of boxing
+* consider dynstack for ai dses and considerations, to avoid the huge amount of boxing
 * experiment with PGO
 * consider replacing expensive area link checking (extending into neighbour to check each block) with simple global lookup of (blockpos, direction, length)
 * physics system is unnecessarily checking the bounds of every entity every tick - skip this expensive check if stationary and slab hasn't changed